 How to Make Coconut Oil Conditioner

-In the shower, after washing hair with Coconut Oil Shampoo, use a teaspoon or two and smooth through hair.
-Allow to penetrate hair for the remainder of your shower, and rinse very well.
+In the shower, after washing hair, use a teaspoon or two, and smooth through hair.
+Allow it to penetrate hair for the remainder of your shower, and rinse very well.

 NOTE: If you color your hair, especially red, coconut oil may fade the color.
 For most hair types and colors, it will not.

-Natural Hair Color Booster
+How to Make a Natural Hair Color Booster:

-For darker hair, mix 2 tablespoons of coconut oil with 1 cup of strong coffee, with 1 tablespoon of spent grounds, and apply to hair.
-Allow to sit for 45–60 minutes, the longer you leave it, the darker the results.
+For darker hair, mix two tablespoons of coconut oil with one cup of strong coffee, one tablespoon of spent grounds, and apply to hair.
+Allow to sit for 45–60 minutes.
+The longer you leave it, the darker the results.

-For blonde hair, or to add subtle highlights, mix 1/2 cup of strong chamomile tea, ¼ cup fresh lemon juice, and ¼ cup coconut oil in a blender until emulsified.
-Apply to hair and roots and cover with a shower cap.
+For blond hair or to add subtle highlights, mix 1/2 cup of strong chamomile tea, ¼ cup fresh lemon juice and ¼ cup coconut oil in a blender until emulsified.
+Apply to hair and roots, and cover with a shower cap.

-Natural Hair Mask with Coconut Oil
+How to Make a Natural Hair Mask with Coconut Oil: